-Activity 2014-04: Second Step Transitional Housing Program
+Activity 2014-04: Local Non-Traditional Transitional Housing Program

 - i.
 This activity was approved under an amendment to the FY2014 MTW Annual Plan and was implemented on July 1, 2014.
 It has not been amended since the initial approval. - ii.
-The Second Step Transitional Housing Program is a program for homeless individuals and families with income below 30% of the Area Median Income (AMI).
-This is a local nontraditional housing subsidy program where VHA provides funding of up to \$80,000 annually in housing assistance to a local non-profit; Second Step Housing.
+The Transitional Housing Program is a program for homeless individuals and families with income below 30% of the Area Median Income (AMI).
+In 2019 VHA expanded the program to include a second agency's program after their previous funding ended.
 Second Step Housing utilizes 12 large group homes for this program.
 They have a capacity of about 35 individuals and families at one time.
-Tenants must be homeless at admission, income eligible and willing to participate in case management, classes, and shared living.
+Share's program is for up to 13 individual or families in scattered rental units.
+Tenants must be homeless at admission, income eligible and willing to participate in case management.
 Utilities are provided and tenants pay 30% of their adjusted income for rent.
 Calculation of income for eligibility and rent is done in compliance with the regulations found at 24 CFR § 5.609.
-All housing units are alcohol and drug free.
-The maximum length of stay in the program is two years.
+Second Steps housing units are alcohol and drug free, while share uses the Housing First model. - iii.
+There are no non-significant changes planned for this activity during the Plan year. - iv.
+There are no planned changes or modifications to the metrics for this activity during the Plan year. - v.
+VHA does not plan to pursue any significant changes to this activity in the Plan year.